ENGL-592: Special Topics in Literature

 Pre-requisites (if any): ENGL-102

 Course Description in college catalog:

-These courses will focus on a specific theme or topic to be announced in advance and will vary each semester.
+These courses will focus on a specific theme, genre, or topic to be announced in advance and will vary each semester.
 Descriptions of the topic in a particular semester will be available in the English Department before registration.
 Students may take two such courses for credit, as long as they do not repeat the topic.